GhostKatIII/GhostKat/README.md

 **1 DBZ to anyone who sends us a magnet link they are seeding out at or above 500 mb/s.** Send us the magnet link via email at GhostKat2017@gmail.com, message us on Github, or just post that link to Mr.Bones.
 Be sure to include your ethereum address, and seed the magnet link via WebTorrent or WebTorrent compatible client.

-**5 DBZ to the first person to get our interface running on mobile browsers!**
+**5 DBZ to the first person to get our interface running on firefox and mobile browsers!**
 We have an issue open on our github, so you can comment there, or send us your solution directly at GhostKat2017@gmail.com.
 Web3 js appears to crash easily.